Detailed Comparisons

 Public acceptanceLow — incinerators face sustained community oppositionManufacturing facility — community receives Circular Royalty™ payments

-RevenueTipping fees + electricity sale (commodity, volatile)150+ material revenue streams at up to $1M+/ton (RevCon 5)
+RevenueTipping fees + electricity sale (commodity, volatile)100+ manufactured materials at up to $1M+/ton (RevCon 5)

 30–60×